A.

 Correct- I hoped to reply immediately to your letter.

-29. An infinitive should be in the present tense unless it represents' an action prior to that of the governing Verb.
+29. An infinitive should be in the present tense unless it represents' an

 Incorrect- I should have liked to have gone-there.